Skip to content

 All fetch calls return a TimeoutPromise instance from (@superutils/promise) which means they come with additional features:

-1. Status tracking: all instances come additional properties that indicate the current state of the promise and request.
+1. Status tracking: all instances come with additional properties that indicate the current state of the promise and request.

 javascript